tempesta-tech/tempesta-test/README.md

 ## Requirements

+- Python version till 3.11 is supported, version **3.12 is NOT supported** (we [asyncore](https://docs.python.org/3.11/library/asyncore.html) that was removed in 3.12)

 - Host for testing framework: `python3`, `wrk`, `ab`, `nghttp2`, `h2spec`,
 `curl`, `h2load`, `tls-perf`, `netstat`, `lxc`, `nginx`, `docker.io`, web content directory accessible by nginx, nginx should not be running before the tests start.